Car Review

 But delve deeper and some EV near-necessities are extra.
 Heated seats, which save you running the cabin heating, are part of an expensive pack.
 And a heat pump to make that cabin heating more efficient is another £700.
 With options ticked, squeezing every last electron out of the e-3008 isn't such a big issue.
 But it’s a bit stingy on a £46k car.

-GT trim is another four grand at £49,650.
+GT trim is another three grand at £49,440.
 The wheels go up a size, plus you get pixel headlights, hands-free tailgate, adaptive trim and heated seats finished in Alcantara seats.
 Full leather massage, heated and vented seats are £1,600 here.
+But still no heat pump.

 Advertisement - Page continues below